1j01/slugg/SLUGG.md

 		* you shouldn't be able to speed up infinitely going backwards
 	* check for collision before uncrouching
 	* if you slide under something you should be able to move out from under it (i.e. crawl)
-	* should you be able to decelerate a slide? no, and you shouldn't be able to slide backwards
+	* you shouldn't be able to slide backwards (you don't need to be able to decelerate a slide as you can stop it)
 	* maybe maximize x velocity when jumping and holding left or right?
 		* and maybe allow left/right a few frames after jumping
 		* and maybe sliding too